-- 1 General Description - A. The IT system name and the name of the program office that owns the IT system.
+- 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?

-Clinical Decision Support Platform - Enterprise Program Management Office (EPMO) Previously titled COVID-19 Patient Manager
+Clinical Decision Support Platform - Enterprise Program Management Office (EPMO)

-B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
+B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?

 Clinical Decision Support Platform (CDSP) is the core system to power clinical decision support applications.
 Clinical decision support applications have the potential to help provide guideline-based recommendations at the point of care; however, they are not well integrated into physicians' workflows within the electronic health record.
 To address this challenge, we are developing CDSP, a platform for standards-based (utilizing Substitutable Medical Applications and Reusable Technologies (SMART) on Fast Healthcare Interoperability Resources (FHIR) web applications that will be accessible from within the electronic health record and will provide guideline-based recommendations on care for patients.
 This requires the development of technical infrastructure to interact with electronic health record data, launch from within the electronic health record, authenticate users, maintain appropriate security, and other capabilities.
 This technical infrastructure will constitute a clinical decision support platform that can be used to quickly launch additional applications within the electronic health record and assist physicians with rapidly responding to future healthcare emergencies.
 The application enables the user to view information from VISTA that has been analyzed by other applications.
 The clinical decision support platform only allows for the display of information thru the electronic medical record.
-The system does not retain or store any information.

-C. Indicate the ownership or control of the IT system or project.
+C. Who is the owner or control of the IT system or project?
+VA Owned and VA Operated